circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 ## Jobs

 The rest of `config.yml` is comprised of several _jobs_.
-In turn, a job is comprised of several _steps_, which are commands that run in sequential order.
+In turn, a job is comprised of several _steps_, which are commands that execute in the first specified container.

 So what does a job look like?
+At minimum, a job must have an executor and a list of steps.
+It can also have a few other values:

 ```
 version: 2
 jobs:
   build:
+    working_directory: ~/canary-python
     docker:
       - image: golang:1.7.0
     environment: